TavionK/Color-scheme-generator/README.md

 ## Acknowledgments

-Thank you to [The Color API](https://www.thecolorapi.com) for providing the color scheme data.
+Thank you to [The Color API](https://www.thecolorapi.com) for providing the color scheme data!